dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ## Load test scenario

 Our scenario will
+- Spin up a PostgreSQL server via `testcontainers-scala`
+- Apply our database schema to it
-- Instantiate a `CommsService` instance for the producer, which will send out 5000 messages.
+- Instantiate a `CommsService` instance for our message producer.
 The producer will use its own separate database pool, and its own Honeycomb settings (service name), so that we can differentiate between producer and consumer spans when querying the test results.
 - Instantiate a `CommsService` for the consumer.
 The consumer will use its own database pool and Honeycomb settings.
 - Start the consumer, by calling `commsService.backfillAndRun`
-- Perform a warmup of the JVM and the consumer and producer database connection pools, by issuing 50 `SELECT 1` statements in parallel for each pool
+- Perform a warmup of the JVM and the consumer and producer database connection pools, by issuing a number of `SELECT 1` statements in parallel for each pool
 - Publish 5000 test messages via the producer

 Below is a full listing of the test scenario: